Oceano (band)

-Oceano is an American deathcore band from Cook County, Illinois.
+Oceano was an American deathcore band from Cook County, Illinois.
 Formed in 2006, the band signed to Earache Records and released their debut album, Depths, on April 7, 2009.
-Their second album, Contagion, was released on November 9, 2010.
-Their third album, Incisions, was released on October 1, 2013.
-Their fourth album Ascendants was released March 23, 2015.
-Their fifth album Revelation was released on May 19, 2017.
-It was their first release with their new label, Sumerian Records.
+They released three more albums under Earache Records before Revelation was released on May 19, 2017 with Sumerian Records.
 Their sixth and final studio album, Living Chaos, was released on August 30, 2024.

-Following the departure of lead guitarist Jeremy Carroll in 2009, the band no longer had any of its original members.
-Vocalist Adam Warren was the longest tenured member of the band, having been with Oceano from 2007 until 2025.
+Following the departure of lead guitarist Jeremy Carroll in 2009, the band no longer had any original members.
+Vocalist Adam Warren was the longest-tenured member of the band, from 2007 until 2025.